coderabbitai/coderabbit-docs/docs/faq.md

 ![Switch Organizations](/img/faq/cr_support_orgs_light.png#gh-light-mode-only)
 ![Switch Organizations](/img/faq/cr_support_orgs_dark.png#gh-dark-mode-only)

-#### What Large Language Models does CodeRabbit use?

-CodeRabbit currently utilizes OpenAI's `gpt-4-turbo` and `gpt-3.5-turbo`.
-We're researching and testing upcoming LLMs to ensure we're offering the most precise reviews possible.

 #### How does CodeRabbit compare to other AI code generators?

 Code reviews remain essential, whether the code is written by a human or a bot.